British Virgin Islands

 Dining on Guana Island plays a big part in your stay.
 Breakfast and lunches are buffet style whilst dinner is a more sociable affair.
 Seating plans give you an opportunity to mingle with other guests and possibly make friends for life as well as ensuring you benefit from different views whilst you dine.
 However, you can of course choose to dine privately.

 The beaches on the island consist of beautiful white sands, palm trees and turquoise waters – idyllic.
 On the main beach there is a beach house with showers, restrooms, lockers and a bar.
 There are comfortable loungers dotted along the sands.
 You can take out a full body length float, a paddle board or a kayak to enjoy some time marvelling at the crystal clear waters.
-There is also some great snorkeling.
+There is also some great snorkelling.
 Head inland for some magnificent hiking trails to spot some wildlife or to the orchard to learn about the food grown on the islands and to taste the delicious coconuts and sugar cane.

 A stay on Guana Island whether it is for a couple of nights or a couple of weeks is magical with its beautiful scenery and service to match, so much so that many guests find themselves returning year after year.